endurantgames/cosmiclegends/src/glossary.md

 Move
 :   A fictional action taken by the hero that usually includes a roll of the dice to resolve. (*Action* in Harmony Drive.)

+Multi-Class
+:   A hero who is a member of two classes and combines their Class Abilities together.

 Mystery
 :   An Approach of a hero.
 Describes how much the hero likes to solve problems by hiding their motives or actions from others. (*Subtlety* in Harmony Drive.)